Love will save you where everything else fails.

 A part of him whispered, Let the boy go.
 Let the boy go.
 He glanced down and witnessed the fear and hopelessness on his younger self’s face, and knew he could not do it.
 He would rather die than abandon this child.

 Clutching the boy until his fingers ached, Erik forced himself to hold on, forced the images back.
 He refused to listen to the whispered thoughts in his head.
-Instead, he concentrated everything he had on his sense of self, on methodically building a wall to stop the endless processions of phantom pictures that crashed into his inmost soul.
+Instead, he concentrated everything he had on his sense of self, on methodically building a wall to stop the endless processions of phantom pictures that crashed into his mind.

 Tired and eager for sleep, he drifted in a tide of blood and hunger and tried to find purchase, raging against his unraveling, but it was useless.
 He sank down deeper into the ocean, he now understood to be the Celestial Dragon’s consciousness.